cypherics/stitchNsplit/README.md

 ### Potential Use for stitchNsplit

-Practical use for stitchNsplit is where an image with overly large dimension is available and the task defined by the user requires a much smaller dimension rather than the over sized image, for such task, the image have to be split and store the image to accomodate the task requirement, which is not at all feasible, th smart way would be to split and stitch the image on the fly without ever have to store the image explicitly
+Practical use for stitchNsplit is where an image with overly large dimension is available and the task defined by the user requires a much smaller dimension, rather than the provided over sized image, for such task, the image must be split and stored in order to accommodate the task requirement, which not be the feasible solution to the problem, the better way would be to split and stitch the image on the fly without ever having to store it.

-One use case where stitchNsplit is the preferred library, is while performing Deep Neural Network Inference.
-While dealing with imagery for DNN, the imagery available might be quite large in size _`in multiple of thousand`_ and performing prediction might not be a viable option and neither splitting and storing the image, as one requires high memory and other requires excellent storage capacity.
+One use case where stitchNsplit is preferred, is while performing Deep Neural Network Inference.
+While dealing with imagery for DNN, the imagery available might be quite large in size _`in multiple of thousand`_ and performing inference on such large dimension might not be a viable option and neither splitting and storing the image, as one requires high memory and other requires excellent storage capacity.
 The most suitable choice would be to split and stitch the image on the fly.